HackandCraft/Nancy.Metadata.Swagger/README.md

 ## Things to be done

-This is pre release version without all requirement stuff, here is the list of things that I really want to be done:
+There are lots of things that I want to implement here, but due to lack of time it's almost impossible.
+However, it would be nice to have:

 1. Use free alternative for Json.NET schema or create our own
 1. Use AOP way, so you'll be able to use attributes to describe your methods